Learn-Together-Pro/Git/README.md

 # LearnGitTogether
-Awesome list of learn material on Git
+Awesome list of learn materials on Git

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.